 Students who intend to major in history at a four-year institution should follow the distribution for an Associate in Arts Degree, preparing themselves to transfer by completing a broad range of Social Sciences and Humanities courses.
 Good writing skills are essential and should be developed.
 Students should work closely with an advisor at the baccalaureate institution they plan to transfer to before finalizing their education plan.

 Faculty Contact Office

 Lamb, Deborah 360.475.7415 HSS 333

 dlamb@olympic.edu

-Schaeffer, Philip 360.475.7416 HSS 337

-pschaeffer@olympic.ee du

 Courses to consider when completing distribution requirements for an AA: